-But, we love him for even more reasons than just that he speaks in English.
-Dr. Seree is seemingly the only person in the Thai news media that is telling the truth about Bangkok’s flooding situation and so far, nine times out of ten, his assessments have been correct.
+But, farangs love him for even more reasons than just that he speaks in English.
+Dr. Seree is seemingly one of the few people in the Thai news media that is telling the truth about Bangkok’s flooding situation and so far, nine times out of ten, his assessments have been correct.

 Then, along came Dr. Seree Supratid on Thai PBS.
 An intelligent, calm and rational man, Dr. Seree simply tells it like it is.

-What’s fascinating to many farangs too is, after we read the latest government announcement, or something the governor of Bangkok, the BMA or (god-forbid) FROC has to say, we can then tune in to Dr. Seree to hear him say what we’ve already been thinking – “Wrong.
+What is fascinating to many farangs too is, after we read the latest government announcement, or something the governor of Bangkok, the BMA or FROC has to say, we can then tune in to Dr. Seree to hear him say what we have already been thinking – “Wrong.
 That’s not going to happen”.

-Unlike many other Thai flood experts, who seem to be doing nothing more than “blah blah blahing” on TV, Dr. Seree also visits flood areas throughout Bangkok daily, so he’s actually reporting what he’s seen happening on the ground.
+Unlike many other Thai flood experts, who seem to be doing nothing more than “blah blah blahing” on TV, Dr. Seree also visits flood areas throughout Bangkok daily, so he is actually reporting what he has seen happening on the ground.

 You can watch Dr. Seree Supratid from Monday thru Friday on Thai PBS at around 8:15pm in Thai and, again, at 8:45pm in English.
-He’s helped by Darin Klong-Ugkara, who goes with him to flooded sites every day, then reports with Dr. Seree on what she’s seen.
+He is helped by Darin Klong-Ugkara, who goes with him to flooded sites every day, then reports with Dr. Seree on what she has seen.